 Monday, April 26, 2010

 When the Society of Colorado Pioneers gathered for its first reunion in 1881 at the Windsor Hotel in Denver, the menu featured “grub.”
 Even so, the venue was first-class.
-The 300-room Windsor was the largest and most luxurious hotel between the Palmer House in Chicago and the Palace Hotel in San Francisco.
-Amidst its labyrinth of public rooms, the new hotel featured a Western Union office, a barber shop, and a tobacconist, along with several bars and restaurants.
+Amidst its labyrinth of public rooms, the new 300-room Windsor boasted a Western Union office, a barber shop, and a tobacconist, along with several bars and restaurants.
+It was the largest and most luxurious hotel between the Palmer House in Chicago and The Palace in San Francisco.

-As shown below, there were two bills of fare on the menu that evening.
-The first one, labeled “Grub—1859,” lists beans, bacon, dried apples, hard tack, and Taos lightning, a whiskey of dubious origin.
-The frontier theme was further reinforced by eight ornamental pieces with names like “First House in Denver,” “Summer at the Ranch,” and “Indian Teepees.”
-In addition to the table decorations, the illustrations on the menu also recalled the pioneer days; one wryly entitled “The ‘Sleeper’ We Came On” depicts a Conestoga wagon.
+There are two bills of fare on the menu shown below.
+The first one is labeled “Grub—1859,” listing frontier foods like beans, bacon, dried apples, and hard tack.
+This menu also includes Taos lightning, a whiskey of dubious origin.
+The second menu shows the actual dinner.
+In addition to the eight ornamental pieces, featuring names like “First House in Denver,” “Summer at the Ranch,” and “Indian Teepees,” the illustrations on this menu also reflect nostalgia for the pioneer days; the one wryly titled “The ‘Sleeper’ We Came On” depicts a Conestoga wagon.

-The actual banquet shown below the "grub" featured the same type of lavish fare that was typically served at luxury hotels.
-In fact, the banquet was remarkably similar to the regular table d'hote dinner served at the Windsor only sixteen days earlier.
-Comparing the two menus below, both meals start with raw oysters (shipped in fresh by rail each day), followed by mock turtle soup, boiled leg of mutton, sweetbreads, roast beef with Yorkshire pudding, roast turkey, and quail.
-The fishes are different—baked trout for the banquet versus baked flounder for the regular dinner, both served with Parisian potatoes.
-Although the table d'hote dinner menu offers a few additional choices like rabbit, chicken livers, and boned capon in aspic, the two meals are basically the same, down to the mince pie and lemon meringue pie for dessert.
+The lavish banquet (shown below the grub”) offers the typical fare then served at luxury hotels.
+In fact, this banquet was remarkably similar to the hotel's regular table d'hote, as shown by a dinner menu from the Windsor only sixteen days earlier.
+Comparing the two menus below, both meals start with raw oysters (shipped in fresh by rail each day), followed by mock turtle soup, leg of mutton, sweetbreads, roast beef with Yorkshire pudding, roast turkey, and quail.
+The fishes are different—baked trout for the banquet versus baked flounder for the regular dinner.
+However, both are served with Parisian potatoes.
+Although the daily menu offers a few additional choices like rabbit, chicken livers, and boned capon in aspic, the two meals are basically identical, down to the mince pie and lemon meringue pie for dessert.

-The routine appearance of English dishes like roast beef with Yorkshire pudding reflected the tastes of the well-to-do English ranchers in Colorado, some of whom reportedly invested in the hotel.
+The routine appearance of English dishes like roast beef with Yorkshire pudding reflected the tastes of the well-to-do English ranchers in Colorado, some of whom had invested in this hotel.
 However, Denver's population of 35,000 was more diverse than Colorado Springs which called itself “Little London.”
-In fact, a third of Denver’s forty-eight saloons were owned by German- and Austrian-born immigrants whose patrons read German newspapers and quaffed beer in places like the Bavarian House, Germania Hall, Edelweiss, and the Heidelberg Cafe.
+In fact, a third of Denver’s forty-eight saloons were owned by German- and Austrian-born immigrants whose patrons read German newspapers and quaffed beer in eateries with names like the Bavarian House, Germania Hall, Edelweiss, and the Heidelberg Cafe.
 Nevertheless, it was the English who set the city’s standards at the high end.

-The symbolic presence of "grub" on the menu at the society’s first banquet triggered nostalgic memories of the past.
-Judge Wilbur Stone, who spoke that evening about the “Pioneer Bar,” observed at a later reunion in 1888, “Perhaps (we) appreciated our hardships in those days better than we do our present luxuries.
+The symbolic presence of pioneer foods at the society’s banquet triggered nostalgic memories of the past.
+Judge Wilbur Stone observed at their reunion in 1888: “Perhaps (we) appreciated our hardships in those days better than we do our present luxuries.
 Will the choice coffee that will be served us tonight in our elegant banquet taste as good as that which we used to make at night by campfires in our toilsome march across the plains?”3

 Notes